Search for Important Questions

 2. Explain the contribution of Helmholtz in the development of Psychology.

-1. Evaluate Elton Mayo's contribution in the field of organizational behavior.
+1. Explain Vroom's theory in the field of organizational behavior.

-1. Discuss the contributions of Cattell in the development of modern psychology.
+1. Discuss the contribution of Helmholtz in the development of psychology.

 3. Critically evaluate Adler's contributions to individual psychology.